The night before your surgery

-If you do not feel well the few days before on the day of surgery, you need to call your surgeon's office.
-The symptoms your surgeon needs to know about are:
+If you do not feel well in the days before or on the day of surgery, call your surgeon's office.
+The symptoms your surgeon needs to know about include:

 - Any new skin rashes or skin infections (including herpes outbreak)